pborenstein/tania-project/src/index.md

 - <a style="font-weight:bold" class="head" href="/about">What is this?</a><br>
-  This is the memoir of Tania Mostkoff daughter of Israel and Shifra Mostkoff
+  This is the memoir of Tania Mostkoff, daughter of Israel and Shifra Mostkoff

 <ul>